 I want to give it to her

-With these sentences it is also easier to identify the right position of the direct and indirect object, pronoums, noums and verbs.
-In English for example, the verb comes between the subject and object, while in Japanese the order of the sentence is subject – object – verb.
+In English for example, the verb comes between the subject and object, while in Japanese the order of the sentence is subject-object-verb.
 This would be easily identified with a list of sentences.

 Listen to podcasts

-Similar to podcast is watching short youtube videos in the language yoh are learning.
-Thanks to Internet, now a days it is super easy to find native speakers youtubers and it is great because even if you can’t understand the language, you can try to assimilate the words with what you are seeing in the videos, some youtubers even leave subtitles available.
+Similar to a podcast is watching short youtube videos in the language you are learning.
+Thanks to the Internet, nowadays it is super easy to find native speakers YouTubers and it is great because even if you can’t understand the language, you can try to assimilate the words with what you are seeing in the videos, some YouTubers even leave subtitles available.

-And don’t forget to comment bellow and let us know if you have another method or tip for learning languages, new ideas are always welcome!
+And don’t forget to comment below and let us know if you have another method or tip for learning languages, new ideas are always welcome!